Skip to main content

 If you suffer from any of the above symptoms, you need to consider the possibility that you have low testosterone.
 Medically, this is deemed to be when your testosterone levels are less than 300 ng/dL.
 One way to be certain if you think you have low testosterone is to have a blood test.
 Different types of blood tests are used to determine whether you have low testosterone and, if so, what has caused it.
 These include a total testosterone level blood test, a luteinizing hormone blood test, and a prolactin blood test.

-Adopting a healthier lifestyle can help to increase your testosterone levels.
+Adopting a healthier lifestyle cis pivotal in counteracting the effects of androgen deficiency.
 Make sure you take regular exercise and eat a healthy diet.
 Both of these will help you to lose weight and maintain a healthy one.
 For your healthier diet, limit your meat consumption and reduce the amount of fried and sugary foods you eat.
 Ensure you eat plenty of vegetables and fruit as well as seeds and nuts.
 Avoid smoking and drinking too much alcohol.

 Aside from changing your lifestyle habits, testosterone replacement therapy (TRT) can be used to treat low testosterone.
 This can be administered in different ways, such as having injections, applying a gel on your skin, taking medication, wearing patches, using a nasal gel, and having pellets implanted under your skin.
 Your doctor will advise you if TRT is recommended or not.
 This will be determined by your symptoms, medical history, and any medications you may be taking.
 Be aware that once you start TRT, you need to continue it indefinitely.
 You will also need regular check-ups to ensure that the correct testosterone levels are maintained.